Idiom

 This Week's Idiom: What will be will be

-This proverb means that you cannot
+This proverb means that you cannot change what is going to

 happen.